 Judge White dismissed the claims against the group of restaurant defendants—which included the likes of Danny Meyer, David Chang, and Gabriel Stulman—holding that the plaintiff’s allegations did not plausibly allege a “price-fixing conspiracy.”

-“Today’s significant victory was a clear win for restaurateurs and their ability to innovate,” said attorney Steve Feldman, who represented Gabriel Stulman and his restaurant group Happy Cooking Hospitality.
+“Today’s significant victory was a clear win for restaurateurs and their ability to innovate,” said lead counsel, who represented Gabriel Stulman and his restaurant group Happy Cooking Hospitality.
 “We strongly believed this case lacked legal merit, and are pleased the federal court accepted our arguments and dismissed Happy Cooking and Mr. Stulman.”

 The case arose out of the “Hospitality Included” movement.
 Beginning in 2014, restaurants across the country—including the New York and Bay Area defendants—began eliminating the tip line at their restaurants and adjusting menu prices accordingly.
 This change was made to help increase pay for back-of-house staff and to eliminate the racial and gender inequality created by tipping.